ArturSepp/OptimalPortfolios/README.md

 portfolio_objective = PortfolioObjective.MAX_DIVERSIFICATION  # define portfolio objective
 min_weights = {x: 0.0 for x in prices.columns} # all weights >= 0
 max_weights = {x: 1.0 for x in prices.columns}  # all weights <= 1
-rebalancing_freq = 'Q'  # weights rebalancing frequency
+rebalancing_freq = 'QE'  # weights rebalancing frequency
 returns_freq = None  # use data implied frequency = B
 span = 72  # span of number of returns for covariance estimation = 3 months
 is_gross_notional_one = True  # sum of weights = 1.0